azu/mumemo/README.md

 # mumemo

-Mumemo is Screenshot-behavior note application.
+Mumemo is screenshot-driven note application.
 Mumemo is also No-UI(User Interaction) note application.

 ## Features